setaman/vue-ellipse-progress/README.md

 </div>

 ## Usage
-Install the library via npm
+Install the library via npm:
 ```
 npm i vue-ellipse-progress
 ```
-The library is provided as a Vue.js plugin.
+The component is provided as a Vue.js plugin.
 So just initialize it in your ``main.js``:
 ```js
 import VueEllipseProgress from 'vue-ellipse-progress';